-We have partnered with AGM Convene to assist us during this year's hybrid Annual Meeting.
-The interface is not like a traditional Zoom meeting interface, and therefore, it may require learning a little about the software before you use it to cast your vote and participate in the meeting.
+We have partnered with LUMI to assist us during this year's hybrid Annual Meeting.
+LUMI is not like a traditional Zoom meeting interface, nor is it exactly like Convene AGM (last year's meeting software).
+Some learning may be required to get the hang of the system before you use it to cast your vote and participate in the meeting.

-This software is designed specifically for virtual and hybrid Annual General Meetings (AGM) like ours and every delegate will be using it, whether online or onsite.
+This system is designed for virtual and hybrid meetings like ours, and every delegate will be using the LUMI system, whether online or onsite.
+Onsite and online attendees will interact with LUMI in slightly different ways (more on this below).